brooklynrail/brooklynrail-platform/content/people/erin-perez.md

 ---
 name: Erin Pérez
 first_name: Erin
+last_name: Pérez
-short_bio: "Senior Writing major at Pratt  **Erin Pérez** is primarily a poet, but also works across different disciplines such as photography, painting and ceramics.
-Recently, she has completed writing her final iteration for her senior thesis, a manuscript titled _STILL, or PERPETUAL ADORATION_.
-She is from Panamá City, Panamá. "
+short_bio: "Poet **Erin Pérez** is concerned with orange wine, memes, parties and good times.
+She also works across other mediums such as ceramics, photography and painting.
+A recent graduate from the Pratt Institute BFA, she is from Panamá City, Panamá and currently lives in Brooklyn. "
 portraits:
-  - media: 2022/05/erin-perez
+  - media: 2022/09/erin-perez
 ---